roofloop/WeatherApplication/README.md

     }

-The diaryInputsList will be added to an existing cache file through the CacheModel.
+The diaryInputs will be added to an existing cache file through the CacheModel.

 #### *CacheModel*

-    override fun addToCacheFile(context: Context, diaryInputsList: MutableList<PostFirestore>) {
+    override fun addToCacheFile(context: Context, diaryInput: PostFirestore) {

+        val diaryInputsListFinal = mutableListOf<PostFirestore>()
         val diaryListFromCache = readCachedFile(context)

         //OutputStream that we will write our combined list to val outputFile = File(context.cacheDir, "cache").toString() + ".tmp" val out = ObjectOutputStream(FileOutputStream(File(outputFile)))

+        diaryListFromCache.add(diaryInput)
-        val combinedList = diaryInputsList + diaryListFromCache
+        val sortedList = SortingFunctions.dateInsertionSorting(diaryListFromCache)

+        //Make sure that the final list is not larger than 4 elements. for (count in 0 until sortedList.count()) {
+            if (count <= 3) {
+                diaryInputsListFinal.add(sortedList[count])
+            }
+        }

         out.writeObject(combinedList)
         out.close()